 Although St.Lawrence Dentistry makes every effort to save teeth sometimes a tooth removal is needed.
 When this is the case it is imperative to properly care for the area during the healing period following the extraction.

-After the extraction you will be ‘frozen’ with local anesthesia for about 3-4 hours.
+After the extraction, you will be ‘frozen’ with local anesthesia for about 3-4 hours.
 It is important in this period to make sure you do not bite your tongue or cheek.
 Children often bite down on their tongue following extractions because they find the frozen sensation novel.
-For this reason children must be monitored by their parents/guardians until the freezing has worn off.
-In addition, during this frozen period it is important not do eat or drink hot or cold beverages as you will have no sensation of the temperatures.
+For this reason, children must be monitored by their parents/guardians until the freezing has worn off.
+In addition during this frozen period, it is important not to eat or drink hot or cold beverages as you will have no sensation of the temperatures.

 It is important not to vigorously rinse the mouth for the first 24 hours following an extraction.
 Rinsing during this period can also precipitate a dry socket.
-However, after 24 hours it is good to rinse with warm salt water.
-In addition, the patient should brush the back of their tongue as often times dried blood can be present their following the extraction.
+However, after 24 hours it is good to rinse with warm saltwater.
+In addition, the patient should brush the back of their tongue as oftentimes dried blood can be present following the extraction.

 Swelling is common after a dental extraction and is usually proportionate to the amount of work involved in removing the tooth.
 Swelling usually peaks about 48-72 hours after an extraction and then subsides.
 An ice bag may be applied.
 However, this is usually only indicated if it is found to relieve discomfort.
 There is no need to remain indoors or cover the swelling.

-The dentists are available in non business hours for telephone emergency consultation should you be having any important questions or issues following your extraction.
-If you would like to speak to the dentist in non-business hours about your recent extraction please call our office and select the prompt which will direct you to our afterhours operator.
+The dentists are available during non-business hours for telephone emergency consultation should you be having any important questions or issues following your extraction.
+If you would like to speak to the dentist during non-business hours about your recent extraction please call our office and select the prompt which will direct you to our after-hours operator.
 The operator will get a hold of Dr. Hawryuk and pass along your concern.

 - Benefits of Dental Veneers - May 30, 2023